DeFiCh/indexer/README.md

   - Build sqlite indexes from rocksdb indexes

 TODO:
-  - Build the sqlite indexes directly from CLI and remove rocksdb
+  - [Done] Build the sqlite indexes directly from CLI and remove rocksdb
   - Graph reducer and more graph stuff.

 ### Notes